Something’s Fishy in Essex

 A guy named Ezra Lee quickly learned how to operate this contraption and one night plopped it into the water, cranked the thing a pace underneath a Royal British Navy ship, launched his bomb, and skedaddled out of there.
 The bomb didn’t attach to the ship as planned, but it scared the bejesus out of the Limeys causing them to flee that “infernal machine.”
 This was in 1776 and the museum has a working replica of the original.
 Now, I’m not claustraphobic, I can swim, and I’m all for Revolution… but no WAY would I put myself in this position:

-Since the third floor was closed, we browsed the gift shop (almost bought a stuffed shad, but will leave the wasteful spending up to EdHill) and went outside.
+Since the third floor was closed, we browsed the gift shop and went outside.
 Sure, the weather was gloomy but there is something somehow romantic about a gray New England Fall day.
 I don’t know why, but I bet Robert Frost could explain it.
 I didn’t have time to reflect on it, because I had miles to go before I sleep, miles to go before I sleep.

 On our drive back out through the town and northward towards home, we passed the below spot where the Oliver Cromwell was built.
 We also passed the Pratt House, another museum in town – but it was closed.
 Eh, that’s okay, our brains can only learn so much in one day.